-Click to suppress the alert.
+Click to unsuppress the alert.
 This option is only visible when logged in as one of the following roles: event, full, admin, super.
-This option is disabled when you select a gray row.
-For details, see Configure User and Role Management.
-Suppress the following roles: event, full, admin, super.
 This option is disabled when you select a gray row or when you select a row.
 For details, see Configure User and Role Management.

-Click to unsuppress the alert.
-This option is only visible when logged in as one of UnSuppres privileges.
+Click to close the alert.
+This option is only visible to users with Administrator Close privileges.
 This option is disabled when you select a gray row or you select a row where the Primary Service is not in the \$rtvManageableCompID list for the logged in user.
 For details, see Configure User and Role Management.